Implantation Bleeding: What It Looks Like, Timing & TTC Guide

 Since sperm can survive inside the reproductive tract for up to 5 days, the timing of implantation bleeding can vary depending on when intercourse took place.

-👉 Learn more in How Long Can Sperm Survive?
+👉 Learn more in How Long Do Sperm Stay in the Body

 What Does Implantation Bleeding Look Like?